 degrees.
 So when the outside temperature is below freezing, a geothermal heat pump should have no trouble extracting enough heat to keep your home 72 degrees or more.
 Even when the ground freezes, the frost usually only extends three or four feet

-below the surface which is not deep enough to effect the geothermal loop pipes which should be buried at least 7 feet below the surface.
+below the surface which is not deep enough to affect the geothermal loop pipes which should be buried at least 7 feet below the surface.

 3.)
 A traditional heating system is required as a backup to a Geothermal Heat Pump.